GEOG 3024 - Geography Matters

 The full timetable of all activities for this course can be accessed from Course Planner.This course will be run as a block activity and supplemented by independent learning and field work

-Course Learning Outcomes1.
-Demonstrate understanding of key geographical concepts
+1. Demonstrate understanding of key geographical and environmental issues;

-2. Demonstrate capacity to apply geographical theories and concepts in practice
+2. Demonstrate the capacity to apply and develop solutions to issues;

-4. Demonstrate competence in at least one of cultural, urban or environmental geography fields
+3. Demonstrate competence in at least one of population, cultural, urban or environmental geography fields;

 University Graduate Attributes